uktrade/webops-scripts/cf_audit/README.md

 - option to export results to csv files
 - option to scan for routes or service only , default is to scan both
 - option to limit search to listed organization(s) and/or space(s)
+- option to limit search for listed service(s)
+- option to limit search for listed service plan(s)
+- option to exclude listed service plan(s)

 ### Note